Madhup73488/codeblaze-connect/memory-bank/techContext.md

 # Tech Context

-This project is a frontend application built with Next.js and TypeScript.
-It uses Tailwind CSS for styling.
-The backend is provided by Supabase, which handles authentication and database services.
+This project is a full-stack application built with Next.js, TypeScript, and Supabase.

 ## Key Technologies